 Step 1 UAV UE registers to the network and establishes user plane connection with USS/UTM (server).

-Step 2 UAV UE reports its remote ID to the server, via user plane.
+Step 2 UAV UE reports its remote ID to the server, and paired UAV-C ID, via user plane.
+Optionally, the report message includes its speed, heading, etc.

 Step 3 if the broadcast session is not yet established, triggered by step 2, USS/UTM requests the 5G network to establish a broadcast session using mechanism defined in TS 23.247.
 USS/UTM (server) firstly requests to the NEF/UAS NF for the broadcast session establishment.